sujalharkut/trekrunner/README.md

-Open index.html file to play
+Open index.html file to play.

-Use Internet Explorer or host it on Google Chrome
+Use Internet Explorer or host it on Google Chrome.

-Please give comments